George Washington Trail

 Located on Center Street in Wallingford, near the intersection with Fair Street.

-Located at the intersection of Washington Trail and Scard Road (partly missing)
+Located at the intersection of Washington Trail (road) and Scard Road (plaque partly missing)

-Located near the intersection of Washington Trail and Branford Road
+Located on Washington Trail (road) near the intersection with Branford Road

-Located along the Mattabesset Trail in between Fowler Mountain and Trimountain (also marks the Wallingford-Durham Town Line) (missing)
+Located along the Mattabesset Trail in between Fowler Mountain and Trimountain (also approximates the Wallingford-Durham Town Line) (plaque missing)

-Located on the side of Trimountain road next to Sawmill Brook
+Located off the side of Trimountain road next to Sawmill Brook

 Located at the intersection of David Road and Parmelee Hill Road

-Located at the top of a hill 200 feet east of marker number seven.
+Located at the top of a hill 200 feet east of marker number 10 on the north side of Parmelee Hill Road.

 Located at the intersection of Route 17 and Route 77